 Fences are prominent fixtures that have a visual impact on properties and neighborhoods.
 If you build a fence without a permit, chances are you’ll get caught.
 Most municipalities enforce zoning laws that regulate fence height, materials used and even the style of fence if you live in a historic district.
 You can apply for a fence permit at your local building and planning office.
 You should receive a copy of all rules and regulations regarding fence installation in your area at the time of the permit being issued.

 7. NOTIFY JULIE BEFORE YOU DIG.

 Never make dangerous assumptions.
 Always contact JULIE before you begin a dig to have your utility lines located for free by our members.
 Utility lines could be buried just beneath the surface of your dig site.
 Hitting a utility line could disrupt service, cause serious harm to you or result in costly repairs and fines.
-It is crucial that you call JULIE at 811 or 1-800-892-0123 before breaking ground.
-You can also submit a “locate request,” via E-Request or contact a call center agent by dialing 811 at any time.
+It is crucial that you contact JULIE at 811 or 1-800-892-0123 before breaking ground.
+You can also submit your “locate request,” via E-Request.
 Call center agents are available 24/7 to process requests.